List of Deep Purple members: 1984 onward

 During Ian Gillan's 1989–1992 departure, he was replaced by Joe Lynn Turner, formerly of Rainbow (Blackmore's other band).

 After eight years of inactivity, on 27 April 1984 it was announced that the "Mark II" lineup of Deep Purple were set to return for a worldwide tour and a new album.
-The reunion of Gillan, Blackmore, Glover, Lord and Paice lasted for five years and spawned two studio albums, Perfect Strangers and The House of Blue Light.
+The reunion of Lord, Blackmore, Glover, Gillan and Paice lasted for five years and spawned two studio albums, Perfect Strangers and The House of Blue Light.
 By the middle of 1989, however, Gillan had left the group for a second time, with the other members firing him due to creative and personal differences.
 After auditioning and rehearsing with numerous potential replacements for the vocalist, the band eventually enlisted Joe Lynn Turner, who had previously worked with Blackmore and Glover in Rainbow, to take Gillan's place in December 1989.
 This "Mark V" lineup recorded just one album, Slaves and Masters, which was released in 1990 and promoted on tour throughout 1991.

 In August 1992, despite having started work on the band's next album, Turner was suddenly dismissed from Deep Purple.
 Gillan subsequently returned for a third stint as lead vocalist, as management wanted the classic "Mark II" lineup back together for a planned 25th anniversary tour, and the band issued The Battle Rages On... in 1993.
 Blackmore was unhappy with Gillan's return and Turner's firing, however, which led to renewed and increasing tensions between the pair on the subsequent touring cycle.
 The guitarist played his final show with Deep Purple on 17 November 1993.
-After briefly considering disbanding, the band added Joe Satriani in Blackmore's place for a string of pre-arranged tour dates, including shows in Japan and Europe starting in December.
+The band added Joe Satriani in Blackmore's place for a string of pre-arranged tour dates, including shows in Japan and Europe starting in December.
 This "Mark VI" arrangement was only temporary, however, with the guitarist returning to his solo career at the end of the run in July 1994.